Fengwangdong/CombineLimits/README.md

 If success, you have find the output limit files in these directories below:
 ``H125``, ``H250``, ``H500``, ``H750``, ``H1000``.

-Then you will need to merge the output root files with different toy seeds into one.

 To produce the upper limit plots, this script does the work for you:  ``plot_limit_haa_multi.py`` You can dispatch it with another script:
 ```
 bash run_plot.sh # Follow the instruction to provide the arguments for this script like final state, era, H mass etc.
 ```

-It will create a directory for you to collect limit plots: ``plots/Limits/pdf/haa/`` Among the sub-directories, you can find the relevant plots eg:  ``*br_smooth.pdf``
+It will create a directory for you to collect limit plots: ``plots/Limits/pdf/haa-grid/`` Among the sub-directories, you can find the relevant plots eg:  ``*br_smooth.pdf``